badgernested/modular-godot/docs/discussion.md

 ```

 Notice that this is not simply just polling for the state of the inputs, but the interface represents an abstraction of what input should ultimately be interpreted as.
 In this case, ``movement`` consolidates the keypad buttons as a single movement variable, since they are all used for basic movement.
 This interface makes it easier to implement other input models, which will be demonstrated below.

+Notably, the input module takes the last frame's output as an argument.
+This is because in some input models, such as the mouse, it requires information about the current position of objects to make an appropriate calculation.

 After the input module polls the state of the inputs and outputs its state, the state is validated to ensure that the input stays within appropriate limits and acceleration.
 This helps prevent cheating behaviors.
 Currently, this only normalizes the Vector3 input to ensure that it stays within range.